 Many species, including variegated cutworm (Peridroma saucia)

 Pest description and crop damage Larvae can be brown, gray, or greenish and range from 0.25 to 1.25 inches long.
 They are most damaging to trees that have high weeds around their bases.
-Feeding is nocturnal.
-Leaves and buds may be heavily damaged.
+Feeding is nocturnal and this feeding may damage leaves and buds.
 Generally controlled with dormant or delayed-dormant sprays.

 Management-chemical control: HOME USE